 - 1 onion chopped very small brunoise

-- 1 – 2 tsp of grated palm sugar
+- 1 teaspoon – 2 tsp of grated palm sugar

 - pinch of pepper

 - tbsp Light Soy Sauce

 - Mix everything together in a bowl (except wrappers and flour), until very well combined.

 - Using my photos below as a guide do not overfill.

 - Take one wrapper and set down in front of you showing a diamond rather than a square.

 - Add a small amount of mix then roll into the centre

 - Tuck in the sides and paint a little glue (flour/water mix) on the tip of the diamond and continue to roll set aside to firm up in the fridge while the oil heats for best results.